spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 ### :material-fullscreen: – Full Window { data-toc-label="Full Window" }

 The Full Window symbol allows the user to maximize the current page or screen the user is viewing.
-Clickign this symbol will expand the current screen by full size by removing the browser title, address and button bars while maximing the the browser window to create more screen real estate.
+Clicking this symbol will expand the current screen by full size by removing the browser title, address and button bars while maximizing the browser window to create more screen real estate.

 ### :material-monitor-dashboard: – Dashboard { data-toc-label="Dashboard" }

 The Dashboard symbol allows the user to view the dashboard page.
-Depending on the user privilages either the Org, Project or User dashboard will be made available to the user.
+Depending on the user privileges either the Org, Project or User dashboard will be made available to the user.
 The dashboard itself contains many widgets which show various charts and numbers relevant to the org, project or user.

 ### :material-gender-male-female: – Biological Profile { data-toc-label="Biological Profile" }

-The male/femmale symbol denotes that the biological profile for a specimen.
-The biological profile is available under more actions button on the specimen screens if that specimen bone has any methods associated with it such as age, sex, ancentry and stature.
+The male/female symbol denotes that the biological profile for a specimen.
+The biological profile is available under more actions button on the specimen screens if that specimen bone has any methods associated with it such as age, sex, ancestry and stature.

 ### :material-pound: – Age { data-toc-label="Age" }